chaeusler/bookr/README.md

 # build the distribution

 ## preconditions
+- JDK 8 is installed (i.e. [Oracles JDK] (http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html))
+- gradle 2.4 is installed (consider using [GVM] (http://gvmtool.net))
-- npm is installed
+- npm is installed (on OSX with `brew install npm`)

-- wildfly is configured and running
+- wildfly is configured and running according this guide
 - postresql is configured and running (postgres -D /usr/local/var/postgres)

 ## steps